uncomplicated08/uncomplicated08/README.md

 - 📫 Catch me coding away at [shane.d88@gmail.com](mailto:shane.d88@gmail.com) or follow my tech journey on [LinkedIn](https://www.linkedin.com/in/shaned88/).

 ### Fun Fact
-- In a these texts not so plain, a sneaky Rickroll might lay in vein, Did you catch it, did you see?
+- In these lines not so plain, a sneaky Rickroll might hide in vain, Did you catch it, did you see?
 Reveal the secret, set it free!